doraadong/MESSI/README.md

   * Analyze the model parameters to infer cell subtypes differ in signaling genes
   * Train and test the data with other model configurations

+We also prepared [tutorials/results reprudction](tutorials/results_reproduction_MERFISH_hypothalamus.ipynb) to reproduce MESSI's results shown in our manuscript.

+# Updates-log
+* 2-20-2022:
+-- Uploaded the jupyter notebook for reproducing MESSI's results shown in the manuscript

 # Learn more
 Check our [paper published in *Bioinformatics*](https://doi.org/10.1093/bioinformatics/btaa769) for more information.
 The pre-print version is available at [*biorxiv*](https://www.biorxiv.org/content/10.1101/2020.07.27.221465v2).